moloch--/reasonably-secure-electron/README.md

 The preload script always has access to the NodeJS APIs and has access to the same `window` object as the DOM.
 The intention of this functionality is so that we can re-introduce Node symbols.
 However, giving the DOM code direct access to Node symbols is dangerous, and will likely lead to escape vectors.
 We could also expose custom symbols that perform validation of arguments and this is slightly more safe, but not ideal.
 [Doyensec](https://blog.doyensec.com/2019/04/03/subverting-electron-apps-via-insecure-preload.html) has a couple great examples of attacking Node symbols that are re-introduced to the DOM runtime.

-Instead we'll leverage the browser's `postMessage` API to allow the preload script and the DOM to communicate over an existing mechanism without exposing any of the privileged preload symbols or code directly to the sandboxed DOM code.
+Instead we'll leverage the browser's `postMessage` API to allow the preload script and the DOM to communicate over an existing mechanism _without exposing any privileged symbols_ or code directly to the sandboxed DOM code.

 ```text
                              |------------- Renderer --------------|
 [ Main Process ] <--(IPC)--> [ Preload ] <--(postMessage)--> [ DOM ]
 ```

-We can also leverage TypeScript (or alternatively [JSON Schema](https://json-schema.org/)) to avoid type-confusion related issues.
 Below is my basic TypeScript interface for the JSON message we'll use to communicate between the Node (main) process and the untrusted DOM (renderer) process:

 ```typescript
 export interface IPCMessage {